 If a fundraiser organizer has any questions or issues, they do not hesitate to reach out to the Customer Service team or Help Center for assistance.
 Utilizing the fundraising experts that make up our service team and reading through FAQs helps organizers work through their questions or concerns to make fundraising a seamless process.

 Along with the Help Center, our team has written and compiled hundreds of blogs on our website.
 All of our blogs are written with organizers in mind to help brainstorm new fundraising ideas, establish tips and best practices, and more, to turn every experience into a successful fundraiser.
 Whether you need tips for fundraising on a specific social media network or statistics on medical debt, the YouCaring blog is a great resource for any need.

 7. Crowdfunding by Themselves

 One of the biggest mistakes a fundraiser organizer can make is trying to fundraise by themselves.
 The best way to make your fundraiser into a success story is to leverage the communities you are a part of.
 Think about the different organizations you are a part of.
-Whether it’s a church group, baseball team, or your social media friends, asking those members to spread word about your campaign and donate to your cause is the easiest and best way to meet your fundraising goal.
-For example, this fundraiser leveraged their strong Facebook network of community members to spread word about their medical fundraiser and raise over $60,000 for their daughter’s surgery.
+Whether it’s a church group, baseball team, or your social media friends, asking those members to spread the word about your campaign and donate to your cause is the easiest and best way to meet your fundraising goal.
+For example, this fundraiser leveraged their strong Facebook network of community members to spread the word about their medical fundraiser and raise over $60,000 for their daughter’s surgery.

 There are many different components that go into making a fundraiser a success.
 Now that you have the tips and resources, launch your free YouCaring fundraiser today and become one step closer to reaching your goal.